This post contains affiliate links. Read the full disclosure here.

 Another smaller stool can be exchanged to make the base smaller, saving you just a little more space.
 This stand is perfect for tiny apartments, entryways, and even bathrooms.
 Hopefully Tudy Prosim will soon be put into production.
 Look it up at designer Simona Hruskova.

-The adequately named Metal Entryway Storage Bench with Coat Rack is exactly what it sounds like, but the name doesn’t really do its quaint and homely design justice.
+The adequately named VASAGLE Industrial Coat Rack Shoe Bench is exactly what it sounds like, but the name doesn’t really do its quaint and homely design justice.
 This entryway piece has all the charm of a full wardrobe without sucking up the space.

 With a dozen metal coat hooks and two racks for shoes, it stands at nearly 6 feet tall on four sturdy legs.
 There’s even a wood panel seat that you can rest on while you take your shoes off your tired feet.